2018 Stetson Hatters football team

-The 2018 Stetson Hatters football team represented Stetson University during the 2018 NCAA Division I FCS football season.
-They were led by sixth-year head coach Roger Hughes and played their home games at Spec Martin Stadium.
-They were members of the Pioneer Football League.
-They finished the season 8–2, 6–2 in PFL play to finish in a tie for second place.
+The 2018 Stetson Hatters football team represented Stetson University as a member of the Pioneer Football League (PFL) during the 2018 NCAA Division I FCS football season.
+Led by sixth-year head coach Roger Hughes, the Hatters compiled an overall record of 8–2 with a mark of 6–2 in conference play, tying for second place in the PFL.
+Stetson played home games at Spec Martin Stadium on DeLand, Florida.

-Previous season

-The Hatters finished the 2017 season 2–9, 1–7 in PFL play to finish in tenth place.